open-telemetry/opentelemetry-specification/specification/metrics/api.md

   The increment value is expected to be non-negative.
 This API SHOULD be documented in a way to communicate to users that this value is expected to be non-negative.
-The API MUST NOT validate this value, that is left to implementations of the API.
+This API MUST NOT validate this value, that is left to implementations of the API.
 * [Attributes](../common/README.md#attribute) to associate with the increment value.